PROG2024/turtle-adventure-Thanawas-Sirilertsathit/README.md

 - `ChasingEnemy` - will try chasing the player.
 Try not to move this enemy too fast, otherwise the player will have no chance to win.
 - `FencingEnemy` - will walk around the home in a square-like pattern.
-- `ScatterEnemy` - this will shoot scatter shot when spawning.
+- `ScatterEnemy` - this will shoot scatter shot periodically.
 - `ScatterBullets` - this will accelerate itself and bounce the wall.
+- `TrapperEnemy` - this will deploy trap along its path.
+- `Trap` - this can kill the turtle.
+- `OrbitalEnemy` - this can summon orbitting enemies to orbit around itself.

 ## Submission